The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

 Where to stay in Zadar

 If you’d like to explore Zadar Old Town, staying within that area is the most convenient.
-There are many private accommodations to choose from, where you’ll feel like you travelled back in time a bit.
+There are many private accommodations to choose from, where you’ll feel like a Zadar local.
 However, the noise could be a downside of staying there, especially in the summer months.
-It’s also where many bars are, so it could be very loud in July and August in that neighbourhood.
+It’s also where many bars are, so the neighbourhood could be very noisy in July and August.

 My favourite area to stay in Zadar is Borik.
-It’s a bit outside the city centre, but it’s a more quiet area closer to the beach.
-You can spend mornings swimming there and exploring some of these fun things to do in Zadar in the afternoons.
+It’s a bit outside the city centre, but it’s a quieter area closer to the beach.
+You can spend mornings swimming there and afternoons exploring some fun things to do in Zadar.

 Where to eat in Zadar